 The CASIO CZ101 and YAMAHA DX100 were almost like distantly related cousins; both had mini keys, utilised digital sound generating techniques and had guitar strap pegs which allowed them to be played in a keytar style.
 The 101 was adopted by Vince Clarke and was used extensively on the debut ERASURE album ‘Wonderland’.
-Despite being digital, the CZ range was still capable of some pretty rich analogue style sounds and patches like the Organ preset soon found themselves appearing on many a house/dance track in the late 80s.
+Despite being digital, the CZ range was still capable of some pretty rich analogue style sounds and patches like the Organ preset soon found themselves appearing on many a house track.

 Iconic examples of use: BLANCMANGE ‘Believe You Me’ album

 Much beloved of DEPECHE MODE and NEW ORDER, the follow-up to the original Emulator was an 8 bit machine that had analogue filters.
 In contrast to the rack-mounted Akai range, the keyboard-based Emulator became a much more popular live machine, with sample storage being held on 5.5 inch floppy disks.
 The addition of MIDI compatibility, in-built sequencer and separate audio outputs made it a highly sought after sampler.
 PET SHOP BOYS’ Neil Tennant played one in the infamous Old Grey Whistle Test performance where he fluffs the string part in ‘Opportunities’.

 Iconic example of use: DEPECHE MODE ‘Christmas Island’